Alexander Murray of Elibank: Biography

+Westminster by-election

-In January 1751 during a by-election to Parliament, Murray supported the opposition Whig candidate Sir George Vandeput, 2nd Baronet.
-It was claimed that Murray encouraged mob violence by shouting: "Will no one have courage enough to knock the dog down?"
-In February Murray was summoned before the House of Commons and sent to Newgate Prison.
+In May 1750, during a parliamentary by-election for Westminster, Murray vigorously supported the opposition candidate, Sir George Vandeput, 2nd Baronet, who was standing against the incumbent, Viscount Trentham.
+In January 1751, a Westminster bailiff claimed that Murray had encouraged mob violence during the election by shouting: "Will no one have courage enough to knock the dog down?".
+In February Murray was summoned before the House of Commons, taken into custody by the Commons' authorities, and sent to Newgate Prison.
 When he was in the House of Commons and ordered to kneel down to receive his sentence, Murray refused, saying: "Sir, I beg to be excused; I never kneel but to God".
 He was returned to Newgate for two months for contempt, and he was refused release when brought before the House again.
-He tried to obtain a writ of Habeas corpus but was released on 25 June as Parliament was prorogued.
-Upon release he was driven to his brother's house in Henrietta Street near Covent Garden, being cheered by a numerous crowd carrying a banner with the words "Murray and Liberty" inscribed.
+He tried to obtain a writ of Habeas corpus from a court, which was rejected, but he was released on 25 June as Parliament was prorogued.
+Upon release he was driven to his brother's house on Henrietta Street, Covent Garden in a carriage accompanied by Lord Carpenter, being cheered by a numerous crowd carrying a banner with the words "Murray and Liberty" inscribed.
+A pamphlet in celebration of Murray was subsequently circulated by Paul Whitehead, who was detained in custody.
+Murray fled to France to avoid arrest and in November 1751, the House of Commons passed a motion calling for Murray to return to prison and offering a reward of five hundred pounds for his apprehension.

 Elibank Plot

+In 1752 and 1753 Murray became involved in a Jacobite plot that came to bear his name.
+The plot was likely initiated by the secret visit of Prince Charles Edward Stuart to London in September 1750.
+In June of that year, Charles had instructed his agent in Antwerp to procure 26,000 muskets.
+While in London, Charles allegedly met the Duke of Beaufort, the Earl of Westmorland and other leading English Jacobites to discuss the restoration of the House of Stuart.
+It was likely during this meeting that Charles was dissuaded from initiating a popular rising in north Wales or the west of England.

+It was not long after these events that Murray fled to France following the Westminster by-election fiasco and began to openly espouse the Jacobite cause.
+Sir Charles Petrie suggest that it is likely as this stage that Muray and Prince Charles began to develop a scheme together.
+Thomas Carte was employed to carry messages between France and Jacobite loyalists in Britain, and Frederick the Great was asked to give soldiers to support the plot.